autumoswitzerland/autumo-beetroot/doc/references.md

 ## One-To-Many

-[PLANT](plant.md) generates the entities so that you don't have to do anything else; whenever you show an entity in an `index`, `edit` or `add` view, the entities with a reference to another entity a selection box to assign the reference. beetRoot handles everything with one-to-mayn references - NULL code is required.
+[PLANT](plant.md) generates the entities so that you don't have to do anything else; whenever you show an entity in an `index`, `edit` or `add` view, the assignable entities are shown within a selection box for the assignment. beetRoot handles everything with one-to-many references - no code is required.
 The only important note here is to follow the naming conventions of beetRoot:

 - The table that refers to `products` has the integer field `product_id`.